WSWUP/pymetric/docs/EXAMPLE_DATA.md

 `Note: Landsat tar.gz files will be stored in nested separate folders by path, row, and year`

 The Landsat images can be downloaded using the [Landsat578 tool](https://github.com/dgketchum/Landsat578).
-This tool will need to be installed with pip (see the [pyMETRIC README](README)) and a credentials file will need to be generated before using (see the [Landsat 578 README](https://github.com/dgketchum/Landsat578/blob/master/README.md)).
+This tool will need to be installed with pip (see the [pymetric README](README)) and a credentials file will need to be generated before using (see the [Landsat 578 README](https://github.com/dgketchum/Landsat578/blob/master/README.md)).

 ```